You must be reporting to the ATO via STP Phase 2

 Tax file number declarations

 Under STP Phase 2, when a new employee starts working for you, you won't have to send the ATO a tax file number declaration.
 Instead, the ATO will be provided all the required information when you report the employee's first pay run via STP.
-You'll find the employee's tax fine number via Payroll > Employees > click an employee > Payroll details tab > Taxes tab > Tax file number.
+You'll find the Tax File Number field via Card File > Cards List > Employee tab > open an employee's card > Payroll Details tab > Taxes tab > Tax File Number.

 When you process a final pay for an employee who's leaving your business and you report this termination through the STP reporting centre, you'll need to select the Termination reason.
 This is now a requirement for both the ATO and Services Australia.
 Learn more about terminating an employee in Single Touch Payroll reporting.